trttung1610/email_django/README.md

-## Django Deployment with Render Flatform : https://email-sender-m5fi.onrender.com/
+## Email System with Django on Render Platform : https://email-sender-m5fi.onrender.com/
 Use PostgreSQL for database ( customer informations )